CSRF is one of the most known web application vulnerabilities, but, it could be pretty hard to understand it deeply.

 XSS is a type of attack that is used to inject malicious code into a web page, there are many types and you can find a detailed guide starting here.

-Phishing is a type of online scam where criminals pose as a trustworthy entity in order to trick victims into giving up personal information, such as login credentials or credit card numbers.
+Phishing is a type of online scam where criminals pose as a trustworthy entity to trick victims into giving up personal information, such as login credentials or credit card numbers.
 It can happen via email, text messages, or even fake websites that look identical to the real thing.

 The attacker’s final goal is to deliver a crafted URL or a web page.